 - a pension transfer – the employee's pension is transferable on redundancy, including the employee's vested contributions, which will vest one year after the employment commenced; and

 - notice to the trade union – the Act mandates that, before making an employee redundant, as soon as practicable, the employer shall inform the trade union or other representative of:

 - the existence of the relevant condition of redundancy;

 - the reason for the termination contemplated;

 - the number and categories of employees likely to be affected; and

-- the period over which the termination is likely to occur.
+- the period during which the termination is likely to occur.

 Further, the employer must consult on: